Hubli Airport: Expansion

 The Government of Karnataka signed a memorandum of understanding (MoU) with the Airports Authority of India (AAI) in January 2013 to develop the airport.
 Accordingly, 55 acre of land were acquired by the State Government and handed over to the AAI.

 The area of the airfield was increased to 369 acre and the runway was extended to 8500 ft.
-A new taxiway, roofing, car parking, fire station and a new terminal building were also part of the upgradation project that would enable the operation of larger aircraft like the Boeing 737 and the Airbus A320.
+A new taxiway, roofing, car parking, fire station and a new terminal building were also part of the upgrade project that would enable the operation of larger aircraft like the Boeing 737 and the Airbus A320.
 AAI constructed a new DVOR building and NDB building in 2016 and commenced the work on extension, strengthening and widening of the runway, taxiways and the isolation bay.
 A new ATC tower, technical block, fire station, a new apron for parking three aircraft, a 12.8 km. security wall with 17 security watch towers and a sewage treatment plant were constructed.
 On 12 December 2017 Union Civil Aviation Minister P. Ashok Gajapathi Raju inaugurated the upgraded airport terminal and other ancillary facilities.
 Minister of State for Civil Aviation Jayant Sinha and senior Airports Authority of India officials were also present on the occasion.

+In order to cater with more traffic and future demands in the coming years due to the rapid expansion of population and urbanisation in the Hubballi-Dharwad metropolis, a new passenger terminal will be built on the north-western area of the airport, which will cover an area of 20,000 sq.m. with two levels, will be equipped with modern facilities and amenities and will have three aerobridges.
+It will be able to handle 1,400 passengers (700 arrivals and 700 departures) during peak hours.
+Other works included as part of the expansion is a new apron and a taxiway connecting to the runway, along with runway expansion to cater for larger aircraft like the Airbus A320 and Boeing 737, which at present operate on a limited scale due to the short length of the runway.
+The expansion project will be undertaken at a cost of around ₹ 275 crore and will be completed in two years, i.e., by 2025.
+Once completed, it will help the metropolis to be connected not only with domestic destinations but also with international destinations, which is a long pending demand of the people of northern Karnataka to make it the third international airport after Bangalore and Mangalore airports, as well as to reduce dependencies on both the airports.